-We are a clinical-stage biopharmaceutical company focused on the discovery, development and commercialization of novel therapeutics based on our proprietary Safely Metabolized And Rationally Targeted, or SMART, linker drug discovery platform.
-Our SMART linker drug discovery platform enables us to engineer product candidates that can simultaneously modulate multiple targets in a disease.
+We are a clinical-stage biopharmaceutical company focused on the discovery, development and commercialization of novel therapeutics based on our proprietary Safely Metabolized And Rationally Targeted linker, or SMART LinkerSM, drug discovery platform.
+Our SMART Linker drug discovery platform enables us to engineer product candidates that can simultaneously modulate multiple targets in a disease.
 Our proprietary product candidates impact pathways that are central to diseases where efficacy may be optimized by a multiple target approach.
-We have applied our SMART linker drug discovery platform to build an internal pipeline of product candidates for rare diseases, our primary focus, and plan to pursue partnerships to develop additional product candidates.
+We have applied our SMART Linker drug discovery platform to build an internal pipeline of product candidates for rare diseases, our primary focus, and plan to pursue partnerships to develop additional product candidates.

 Our lead product candidate is edasalonexent, formerly known as CAT-1004, an oral small molecule.
-Based on its mechanism of action, the inhibition of NF-κB, or nuclear factor kappa-light-chain-enhancer of activated B cells, we believe edasalonexent has the potential to be a disease-modifying therapy for all patients affected by Duchenne muscular dystrophy, or DMD, regardless of the underlying dystrophin mutation.
+Based on its mechanism of action, the inhibition of NF-kB, or nuclear factor kappa-light-chain-enhancer of activated B cells, and the data to date from this program, we believe edasalonexent has the potential to be a disease-modifying therapy by slowing disease progression for all patients affected by Duchenne muscular dystrophy, or DMD, regardless of the underlying dystrophin mutation.
 DMD is an ultimately fatal genetic disorder involving progressive muscle degeneration.
 The United States Food and Drug Administration, or FDA, has granted orphan drug, fast track and rare pediatric disease designations to edasalonexent for the treatment of DMD.
-The European Commission has granted orphan medicinal product designation to edasalonexent for the treatment of DMD.
+The European Commission, or EC, has granted orphan medicinal product designation to edasalonexent for the treatment of DMD.